Vapour Recovery and Green Bunkering

 Thanks to these investments, emissions of these gases, which contain volatile organic substances, can be reduced substantially, from 300 tonnes to around 25 tonnes per year.
 This means a substantial reduction in environmental impact and reduced smells in the area near the port.
 It is also good for the working environment, affecting everyone working at the quayside and on vessels at berth.

 The Port of Gothenburg is one of the largest bunkering ports in the Nordic Region.
-Each year, between 1.5 and 2 million tonnes of fuel are supplied to vessels passing through or calling at the port.
+Each year, lots of of fuel are supplied to vessels passing through or calling at the port.
 To reduce the risks when these vessels are being refuelled, the Port of Gothenburg employs what is termed Green Bunkering.

 Green Bunkering means that all bunker operators attend a special training programme, have equipment to deal with oil spills and carry out regular inspections of the hoses.
 The port's rules for Green Bunkering have been shown to radically reduce the risk of oil spills.